israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

     Returns the numeric value of the specified date as the number of milliseconds since January 1, 1970, 00:00:00 UTC (negative for prior times).

 Date.prototype.getTimezoneOffset()
+    Returns the time-zone offset in minutes for the current locale.

 #### The Date Constructor